giselepguerrero/giselepguerrero.github.io/about.md

 ---

 Welcome!
 My name is Gisele Patricia Guerrero, I am currently a 2nd year Biochem major with a minor in biology at Cal Poly Slo.
 I hope to pursue a career in forensics but I have been also considering a path in pharmaceuticals.
-I enjpy learning about organic chemistry and cannot wait to expand my knowledge in research and in my college career
+I enjoy learning about organic chemistry and cannot wait to expand my knowledge in research and throughout my college career.

 ### More Information